pulumi/docs/static-prebuilt/docs/reference/pkg/python/_sources/providers/pulumi.rst.txt

 .. epigraph::

-  **Note**: The Pulumi Python SDK requires Python version 3.6 or greater.
-Please see the `Python getting started </docs/reference/python/#getting-started>`_ documentation for details on how to get started with Python.
+  **Note**: The Pulumi Python SDK requires an officially supported version of Python.
+See `Pulumi & Python </docs/languages-sdks/python/>`_ for details on how to get started with Python.

 The Pulumi Python Resource Model